Irrotational Contact Fields: Introduction

-However, the SAP formulation has a number of limitations.
-The most well known is the artifact of \emph{gliding} during slip, an artifact inherited from the original formulation by Anitescu \cite{bib:mazhar2014} and shared with Todorov's formulation \cite{bib:todorov2011} as well.
-As objects slip, they glide at a finite distance $\delta t\mu\Vert\vf{v}_t\Vert$, proportional to the time step $\delta t$, coefficient of friction $\mu$ and slip velocity $\Vert\vf{v}_t\Vert$.
-While the artifact vanishes in the limit to zero time step size, the effect can be significant at the large time step sizes required for interactive simulations.
-Moreover, in this work we show that SAP's compliant model as well as Todorov's regularized model, are inconsistent --- the gliding effect does not vanish as time step goes to zero.
-This is not only nonphysical but also makes the selection of modeling parameters cumbersome for the user, having to select dissipation parameters appropriate for their application, but still low enough so that the gliding artifact is not largely pronounced.
-Finally, SAP's model of compliance is intrinsic to its convex formulation, and therefore it is not possible to incorporate other well known and experimentally validated models of contact, such as Hertz and Hunt \& Crossley \cite{bib:hunt_crossley}.
+However, the SAP formulation has several limitations.
+The most well-known is the artifact of \emph{gliding} during slip, an artifact inherited from the original formulation by Anitescu~\cite{bib:mazhar2014} and shared by Todorov's formulation~\cite{bib:todorov2011} in MuJoCo \cite{bib:todorov2012mujoco}.
+In Anitescu's formulation, as objects slip, they glide at a finite distance $\delta t\mu\Vert\vf{v}_t\Vert$, proportional to the time step $\delta t$, the coefficient of friction $\mu$, and the slip speed $\Vert\vf{v}_t\Vert$. \reviewquestion{Q12}{For interactive simulation of a pushing task at $\Vert\vf{v}_t\Vert\approx 1 \text{ m/s}$ with $\delta t=10\text{ ms}$ and $\mu=1$, the gliding artifact is as large as $1\text{ cm}$.
+Similarly, this gliding artifact was reported inadequate for the simulation of quadrupeds in \cite{bib:lelidec2024}.
+Moreover, we show that both SAP's compliant model and Todorov's regularized model are inconsistent.
+The gliding effect is also proportional to dissipation and does not vanish as the time step goes to zero.
+This exacerbates the nonphysical gliding artifact further, potentially increasing action at a distance orders of magnitude depending on the amount of dissipation, even at small time step sizes.} Finally, SAP's model of compliance is intrinsic to its convex formulation, and therefore, it is not possible to incorporate experimentally validated engineering-grade models of contact, such as Hertz and Hunt \& Crossley~\cite{bib:hunt_crossley}.
+Prior to this work, no convex formulation allowed the integration of such models.

-Still, the SAP formulation leads to a robust solution, with theoretical convergence guarantees that transfer to a practical software implementation.
-Therefore, the objective of this work is to extend the SAP formulation to reduce and even eliminate many of these limitations while still preserving SAP's convexity along with convergence and robustnees guarantees.
+\reviewquestion{Q1, Q2, Q17, Q21}{Despite its limitations, the SAP formulation offers a robust solution with theoretical convergence guarantees that carry over to practical implementations.
+This work develops novel convex approximations that retain these guarantees while reducing (and even eliminating) \emph{gliding} and related artifacts of existing convex formulations, enabling the use of validated contact models, enhancing friction fidelity, and improving numerical performance.}